Galois action on knots II: Proalgebraic string links and knots: Main results

 \subsection{Proalgebraic string links}

-We restrict the previously constructed action of the Grothendieck-Teichm\"{u}ller group $GT(\mathbb K)$ on proalgebraic tangles into the action of its unipotent part $GT_1(\mathbb K)$ on proalgebraic string links and show that it is simply described by an inner conjugation (Theorem \ref{inner automorphism theorem on chord diagrams} and \ref{inner automorphism theorem on tangles}).
+We restrict the previously constructed action of the Grothendieck-Teichm\"{u}ller group $GT(\mathbb K)$ on proalgebraic tangles into the action of its unipotent part $GT_1(\mathbb K)$ on proalgebraic string links and show that it is simply described by an inner conjugation (Proposition \ref{inner automorphism theorem on chord diagrams} and Theorem \ref{inner automorphism theorem on tangles}).
 The proofs are based on Twistor Lemmas (Lemma \ref{twistor lemma} and \ref{twistor lemma on GT}).